 - Pornographic material and literature including fashion magazines with people wearing undergarments or swimsuits

 - Articles contrary to Muslim or Saudi Arabian beliefs or morality will not be allowed into the country

 - Christmas trees/decorations or any other items (BIBLES) associated with religions other than the Muslim faith

 - Military uniforms or equipment of any kind

 - Other miscellaneous items (blueprints and designs, artificial pearls, etc.)

-- All printed matter, books, pictures, records, films, tapes, slides, movies, videos, compact discs, computer software and diskettes, etc. are subject to censorship and confiscation (must be packed separately for easy access and clearly marked on the inventory)
+- All printed matter, books, pictures, records, films, tapes, slides, movies, videos, compact discs, computer software, and diskettes, etc. are subject to censorship and confiscation (must be packed separately for easy access and clearly marked on the inventory)

 Such items will be removed from all incoming shipments at the time of Customs clearance and sent to the Ministry of Information for review.
 Once censorship has been completed, a separate delivery will be made at an additional charge to the customer.

 Cartons containing these articles should be clearly labeled as to contents and must not be mixed with other items.
-Any restricted or prohibited items in shipment will cause delays, may be subject to confiscation and may cause possible fines or penalties to customer’s account.
+Any restricted or prohibited items in shipment will cause delays, may be subject to confiscation and may cause possible fines or penalties to the customer’s account.